jimsmart/progszy/README.md

  - `X-Cache-Reject` headers control early rejection/filtering of incoming content.
 Each header value is compiled into a regexp reject rule: if the content body matches any filter, the request response is not cached, and instead a `412 Precondition Failed` is returned to the client.
 See tests for example usage.
 Note that cache hits (requests for already cached content) are not currently affected by the use of this header.
  - `X-Cache-SSL: INSECURE` forces use of an internal HTTP client configured to skip SSL certificate validation during the upstream/outbound request.
 See tests for example usage.
+ - `X-Cache-Flush: TRUE` forces the creation of a new cache database bin for the requested URL.

 Incoming `X-*` headers are not copied to outgoing requests.

 #### Response Headers

- - `X-Cache` value will be `HIT` or `MISS` accordingly.
+ - `X-Cache` value will be `HIT`, `MISS` or `FLUSHED` accordingly.
+ - `X-Cache-Timestamp` indicates when the content was originally cached (RFC3339 format).
+ - `Content-Length` value is set accordingly.
- - `Content-Type`, `Content-Language`, `ETag` and `Last-Modified` headers on incoming responses all have their value persisted to the cache, and restored appropriately on outgoing responses to the client.
+ - `Content-Type`, `Content-Language`, `ETag` and `Last-Modified` headers from incoming responses all have their value persisted to the cache, and restored appropriately on outgoing responses to the client.

 ## Installation